brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-22.md

 turning his head into the Dark Lord's hand, seeking out the magic he had so recently been deprived of.

-*"Hhmm, you're making me soft.
-I should kill you, and do us both a mercy,"* Voldemort hissed softly in parseltongue. *"But what's the point of holding the world in your hand if there's no one worth showing it off to?"*
+"*Hhmm, you're making me soft.
+I should kill you, and do us both a mercy,*" Voldemort hissed softly in parseltongue. "*But what's the point of holding the world in your hand if there's no one worth showing it off to?*"

 When most of Harry's magic was finally returned, he pulled his hand away.
 There were no further signs of stirring, and if anything his protégé appeared to sink deeper into dreams.

-*"Sleep well, young prince.
-There are yet still more dragons for you to slay when you awake."*
+"*Sleep well, young prince.
+There are yet still more dragons for you to slay when you awake.*"

 He left as silently as he had come, and when his formidable presence had finally vanished, Harry opened his eyes and stared up at the ceiling.
 He